-The Presidential Awards for Outstanding Staff include the Staff Recognition Awards, the Albert J. Simone Legacy Award, and the Isaac L. Jordan, Sr. Staff Pluralism Award.
+The Presidential Awards for Outstanding Staff include the Rising Star Award, Excellence Awards, the Dancy Duffus Award for Outstanding Citizenship Within the RIT Community, the Albert J. Simone Legacy Award, and the Isaac L. Jordan, Sr. Staff Pluralism Award.

 This award is named in honor of RIT President Emeritus Dr. Albert J. Simone.
 His visionary inclusion of Staff in the university’s shared governance process is part of the legacy of Dr. Simone’s fifteen year presidency (1992–2007).
 Created to mark the 25th anniversary of Staff Council, the award recognizes an individual with at least 25 years of service as an RIT Staff member.
 The RIT University Policies website contains additional details on the Albert J. Simone Legacy Award.